ExpediaDotCom/haystack/deployment/README.md

 ## Installation
 Clone this repository and run the script, as documented in the next section.
 ## Usage
-From the root of the location to which haystack-deployment has been cloned:
+From the root of the location to which haystack has been cloned:
 ```
+cd deployment/k8s
-./k8s/apply-compose.sh -a install
+./apply-compose.sh -a install
 ```
 will install required third party software, start the minikube and install all haystack components in dev mode.